Hello Code & Hello Code 2.0

-Interested in computer programming but don’t know where to start?
-Don’t have the ability to participate in a full-time boot camp or degree program?
-Do Space®’s Hello Code program will introduce you to computer programming over the course of a month.
-Whether an aspiring artist showcasing work, a parent rejoining the workforce, or a community leader organizing a neighborhood, Hello Code can help you accomplish your goals.
+Interested in coding but don’t know where to start?
+Don’t currently have the ability to participate in a full-time boot camp or degree program?
+Do Space’s Hello Code program will introduce you to coding through HTML and CSS over the course of five weeks.
+Whether an aspiring artist showcasing work, a parent rejoining the workforce, or a community leader organizing a neighborhood event, Hello Code can help you accomplish your goals.

 Is Hello Code for me?

-Hello Code is a commitment to learning how to program and design websites over the course of five weekly meetups.
+Hello Code is a commitment to learning how to create a website over the course of five weekly meetups.
 You should apply to Hello Code if you are serious about learning to code and live in the Omaha metro area.
-Whether you are interested in changing careers, contributing to community projects, or enhancing your existing job skills, learning computer programming can help you boost your ability to connect with other people.
+Whether you are interested in changing careers, contributing to community projects, or enhancing your existing job skills, learning how to code can help you boost your ability to connect with other people.

 What kind of person should apply?

 - You have a “whatever it takes” work ethic.

 - You identify problems and work to solve them.